2008 Volkswagen GTI Expert Review:Autoblog

 Viewed in profile, the windshield rakes quickly back over the front of the passenger compartment and the roofline ends with a wind-cheating spoiler above the back window.
 This view also gains visual strength and a sporty stance from the way the car's waistline rises and the side windows taper above the rear fenders.
 Also noticeable in the profile view are the red-colored brake calipers that show through all of the various wheel choices and proclaim that this is an all-around performance car, designed to stop as well as it goes.

-Even with the airy wheels and showy brakes, however, the new four-door can't help but look a bit more utilitarian than the two-door.
-It's still undeniably sleek and handsome, but it surrenders some of the two-door's youthful cheek.
+Even with the airy wheels and showy brakes, however, the five-door can't help but look a bit more utilitarian than the three-door.
+It's still undeniably sleek and handsome, but it surrenders some of the three-door's youthful chic.

 Like the profile, the rear view is clean, with large tail lamps mounted high on the car's haunches with twin exhaust tips peaking out from the lower left side of the black bumper.

-It may look compact on the outside, but there's an amazing amount of room inside.
-The Volkswagen GTI offers passenger and luggage space on par with the Passat, VW's mid-size family sedan.
-Interior dimensions for the new four-door GTI are identical to those for the two-door.
+The Volkswagen GTI may look compact on the outside, but there's an amazing amount of room inside.
+The GTI offers passenger and luggage space on par with the Passat, VW's mid-size family sedan.
+Interior dimensions for the four-door GTI are identical to those for the two-door.

 The rear seat can hold three people.
 It's best suited for two, however, who can get more comfortable by tipping out the wide center armrest.
 Those sitting in the back get cup holders and storage cubbies, and plenty of rear legroom if those in the front seats aren't tall.